AdamVenis/adamvenis.github.io/_posts/2021-11-03-how-accurate-is-your-rating.md

 <img src="/images/rating_graph_2.png" width="640" class="center">

 So it looks like the Monte Carlo estimate is ~0.017 off, and it runs in 7s compared to 200μs for the analytic solution (3000x speedup).

+In summary, we found that on average, ratings prescribed by the Elo system will be inaccurate by around 30 points.
+We first calculated this with a crude but direct Monte Carlo simulation, and then calculated it again with a more complicated but accurate analytical derivation.
 I hope you learned something!
 Until next time...